 Have the students actually gotten into schools because of bribes?

-No information has been released about how many, if any, students were ultimately accepted at schools related to this particular investigation.
-But since 33 parents have been charged, there’s a pretty good chance that there are students currently enrolled in schools who shouldn’t be.
+No information has been released about how many students were ultimately accepted at schools related to this particular investigation.
+But since 33 parents have been charged, there’s a pretty good chance that there are students currently enrolled in schools who shouldn’t be (Loughlin’s daughter has since left the school at the center of her family’s scandal, saying she feared being bullied).
 And because Singer has been working with thousands of clients over the year, there could be additional indictments.
 The impact of this case could be even more far-reaching.

 Did the schools know what was happening?